alibabacloud-howto/microservices/README.md

 This tutorial will introduce a classical architecture of microservices which uses Alibaba Cloud core services such as VPC, ECS, RDS, SLB, OSS, or CDN.
 After complete this turorial, you know how to use these cloud services.
 Through this tutorial, we will create a small microservice step by step.
 It contains samples for front-end web application, back-end web application, database API application, and infrastructure code so that you can know how to create, deploy or update applications on the Alibaba Cloud services too.

-The following figure shows the architecture of the microservice which we will create in this tutorial.
+The following figure shows the architecture of the microservice created in this tutorial.
 ![images/sample_microservice_architecture_step4.png](images/sample_microservice_architecture_step4.png)